sarahciston/codingcare/_drafts/moderation_2.md

 Separate the jetsam (deliberately thrown overboard) from the flotsam — to the programmers of large models it may be debris, noise to their signal, but perhaps they are looking in the wrong places, lightening the load for the wrong reasons.
 What can we salvage from the wreckage AI creates?
 What can we keep away from the wreckage at all? from outside [see also lagan, heavy enough to sink, or trapped within a sinking vessel; derelict / derelictus (abandoned, foresaken), sunk with no hope of reclaiming][great pacific garbage patch of data]

 # 2. "SAVOR KINDNESS, BECAUSE CRUELTY IS ALWAYS POSSIBLE LATER" | Methods

+*For a review on the use of API see Hartmann*

 The work here attempts to examine guardrails' technical measures as value-making processes, via an exploration of their datasets, application programming interfaces (APIs), documentation, and methodology research.
 It will touch on some of the forms guardrails take as a combination of automated process, manually coded rules, or written codes of conduct; the variety of content they address through pre-determined categories of risk, different categories of language, different topics and domains, and different levels of granularity and severity; and the different responses they produce from 0-1 scores, true/false evaluations, generated text, or degrees of subtle or direct redirected behavior.
 They include many points of intervention: aligning the model to perform as desired in the first place, testing the model's ability to curb users who are trying to get it to do something undesired, plus various options for updating the system manually or retraining the model (which can be more resource intensive) when issues are found.